-The risks of telling your workplace about your mental health issues can dependent on where you work, and where you live.
+The risks of telling your workplace about your mental health issues can depend on where you work, and where you live.
 If you’re in a care role, especially in the UK, you often get really great support around mental health, as they’re aware such roles have a high burnout rate.
 Thus, supporting you is very much in their best interest.
 However, other jobs and businesses might not be so understanding, even in this day and age.

 First off, you’re under no legal obligation to tell your workplace about your health or mental health conditions.
 However, there are a few situations where you are required to tell your employer.